airshipit/pegleg/doc/source/cli/cli.rst

 NOTE: A generated certificate where days = 0 should only be used for testing.
 A certificate generated in such a way will be valid for 0 seconds.

+**-s / \\-\\-save-location**

+Directory to store the generated site certificates in.
+It will be created automatically, if it does not already exist.
+The generated, wrapped, and encrypted passphrases files will be saved in:
+<save_location>/site/<site_name>/secrets/certificates/ directory.
+Defaults to
+site repository path if no value given.'

 **\\-\\-regenerate-all** (Optional, Default=False).

 Force Pegleg to regenerate all PKI items.